MARS: A neurosymbolic approach for interpretable drug discovery: Methods

-Similarly to a Markov Decision Process \citep{MDP}, the agent moves based on its current position and the next possible actions.
-Additionally, however, the history of the agent’s previous actions are encoded with an LSTM \citep{LSTM, RNN_LSTM}, whose parameters are trained to optimize the reward function (Eq.~\ref{eq:reward} in Appendix~\ref{app:reward_func}), which is evaluated each time the agent completes \(L\) transitions from some starting node.
+Similarly to a Markov Decision Process \citep{MDP}, the agent moves based on its current position and its next possible actions, with no information about its target destination.
+Additionally, at each state or node in the agent's trajectory, the history of the agent’s \textit{previous} actions are encoded with a two-layer LSTM (see Appendix~\ref{app:hp_selection}).
+Given the current node, \(e_c\), its history would comprise entity and relation embeddings (\(\textbf{\textit{e}}\) and \textbf{\textit{r}}, respectively) of each entity and relation traversed to that point:

+In this case, entity and relation embeddings can be understood as type-specific, learnable parameters of the LSTM.
+Using Eq.~\ref{lstm}, the agent's next action can be modeled as a probability distribution, \(\textbf{\textit{a}}_c\), where \(\textbf{\textit{W}}_1\) and \(\textbf{\textit{W}}_2\) are learnable weight matrices, and \(\textbf{\textit{A}}_c\) denotes the action space (adjacent nodes) from the current node:

+Ultimately, MARS' policy, is to draw actions from a categorical probability distribution parametrized by Eq.~\ref{action_dist}.
+The parameters are trained to optimize the reward function, \(R(S_{L+1})\) (Eq.~\ref{eq:reward}), which is evaluated each time the agent completes \(L\) transitions from some starting node:

-In short, the reward function, originally from \citet{liu2020polo}, quantifies how successful \(P\) is according to two rewards (Fig.~\ref{fig:mars}).
-The first, base reward indicates whether the terminal node in the path, \(e_{L+1}\), is one of the desired target (BP) nodes (\(e_d\)) that forms a true pair with the starting (drug) node, \(e_c\).
-Put simply: ``given an \mbox{\(\texttt{induces}(\textit{Drug}, \textit{BP})\)} triple, did the agent make a successful traversal between the drug and BP nodes?"
+In short, the reward function, originally from Liu \textit{et al.} \citep{liu2021neural}, quantifies how successful \(P\) is according to two rewards (Figure~\ref{fig:mars}).
+The first, base reward indicates whether the terminal node in the path, \(e_{L+1}\), is one of the desired target (BP) nodes (\(e_{BP}\)) that forms a known triple or \textit{true pair} with the starting (drug) node, \(e_{Drug}\).
+Put simply: ``given an \mbox{\(\texttt{induces}(\textsl{Drug}, \textsl{BP})\)} triple, did the agent make a successful traversal between the drug and BP nodes?"

 The second, supplementary reward, contingent upon the first, indicates whether the corresponding metapath, \(\tilde{P}\), matches any metapath-based rule, \(M_i\).
 The second reward is also proportional to the rule's corresponding weight, and MARS updates these weights during training.
-We accomplish these updates through a novel algorithm we call \textit{two-hop joint probability}, or \(P_{2H}\).
+These updates are accomplished through a novel algorithm called \textit{two-hop joint probability}, or \(P_{2H}\) (Section~\ref{subsec:weight_updates}).
 Therefore, the agent is not only encouraged to find connections between true pairs of nodes, but it is also guided toward paths which resemble known MoAs.
 Thus, MARS has two key interpretable features: (1) paths between nodes which serve as potential MoA predictions, and (2) learned rule weights which serve as a proxy for the importance of each rule.